Homebuyers: How Your Buyer Representative Now Gets Paid

 The buyer’s agent fee was then paid directly from the listing broker’s fee upon closing.

-Current requirements:
+Current practice:

 The listing agent will negotiate only the fee for the listing brokerage.
 While the seller may choose to pay for the buyer’s representation if the offer is acceptable (knowing they may attract a much larger pool of buyers), the fee no longer flows through the listing broker but is paid by the seller through escrow in the form of a concession (credit) to the buyer.